uwolfer/gerrit-intellij-plugin/README.md

 ### Error-message when loading changes: "SSLException: Received fatal alert: bad_record_mac"
 There are two workarounds for this issue:
 * allow TLSv1 (instead of SSLv3 only) connections in your reverse-proxy in front of Gerrit.
-SSLv3 is considered insecure, therefore TLS should by the default in any case.
+SSLv3 is considered insecure, therefore TLS should be the default in any case.
 * use a recent Java setup (> 1.6)

 ### Checking out from VCS with Gerrit plugin does not work